sarunx93/soccer_app/README.md

 npm install
 ```
 to install the packages.
-However, if any packages can not be installed due to version mismatched, you may try install them one by one and put the flag
+However, if any packages can not be installed due to version mismatch, you may try install them one by one and put the flag

 ```
 --legacy-peer-deps